AniketDogra/Simple-Notepad/README.md

 # Simple-notepad

-A Simple Notepad app made in android studio
+A Simple Notepad app made in android studio.